(Updated December 9, 2025)

 Types of blockchain nodes on Algorand

-Algorand uses two types of nodes to achieve decentralization and scalability: Relay and participation nodes.
+Algorand uses one node software that can be configured into four roles.
+This keeps the protocol simple while allowing operators to choose what their machines do.
 These nodes are designed to maintain high transaction speeds and enable global adoption.
 The faster a message can be propagated through a network, the better it is for users.

-Relay nodes are always connected to other relay nodes and participation nodes.
+Repeater nodes are always connected to other repeater nodes and validator nodes.
 They are an indispensable part of the protocol because they deliver important information to all the other network participants.
-Relay nodes ensure other nodes obtain the same block information and remain up-to-date, so the network is always synchronized.
-Relay nodes distribute data and check for duplicate transactions.
+Repeater nodes ensure other nodes obtain the same block information and remain up-to-date, so the network is always synchronized.
+Repeater nodes distribute data and check for duplicate transactions.
 These nodes are designed to support and process large data loads.

-The total number of participation nodes can be found on the Algorand Metrics Dashboard.
+The total number of validator nodes can be found on the Algorand Metrics Dashboard.

 For the possible configurations of nodes on Algorand, visit the Developer Portal.